lp-hub/localRAGSQLite/README.md

 ## Free, local, open-source RAG with SQLite & FAISS

 Created & tested with Python 3.12, llama-cpp-python, LangChain, FAISS, and Gradio.
-Works offline on Ubuntu-based system with NVIDIA GPU (for CUDA acceleration) and GGUF model
+Works offline on Ubuntu with NVIDIA GPU (for CUDA acceleration) and GGUF model

 #### Set up: